 This conference explores the development, use, and afterlife of religious libraries in the Americas.
-Through scholarly talks, roundtables, and collection presentations, this conference examines the Indigenous experience of religious libraries in the Americas during the colonial period, and the historical transition of these libraries into “rare book collections.”
+Through scholarly talks, roundtables, discussions, and a collection presentation, this conference examines two key aspects of religious book collections in North and South America: 1) the Indigenous experience and use of religious libraries from the colonial period onwards, and 2) the historical transition of these libraries from active seminary collections into “rare book collections” maintained at institutions like the Newberry Library.
 In this way, the conference will provide the opportunity to share stories of conversion, resistance, and syncretism that have shaped the experience of Christianity in the Americas from the fifteenth century to the present day.

-Co-sponsored by the The D’Arcy McNickle Center for American Indian and Indigenous Studies, and the Centre for Early Modern Studies at the University of Aberdeen.
+Co-sponsored and co-organized by the The D’Arcy McNickle Center for American Indian and Indigenous Studies and the Centre for Early Modern Studies at the University of Aberdeen.

 Thursday, October 10